mmasdar/shrimp-cultivation-monitoring/README.md

 Planned features include:
 - User-friendly web interface for data input and result visualization
 - Real-time dashboard for shrimp cultivation monitoring
-- Integration with notification systems for early warnings
+- Integration with RAG-LLM to be a Chatbot Shrimp Farming Consultant

 ## Contact